ting-hsuan-chen/TEgenomeSimulator-open/README.md

 # TEgenomeSimulator
 A tool to simulate TE mutation and insertion into a random-synthesised or user-provided genome.

-This tool is released under the GPL license to promote the advancements in TE research.
+This tool is released under the GPL license to promote advancements in TE research.
+The first version of TEgenomeSimulator (v0.1.0) was developed by [The New Zealand Institute for Plant and Food Research Ltd](https://www.plantandfood.com/en-nz/).
+More details about contributors, leadership and funding can be found in [Credits, Funding and Acknowledgement](https://github.com/Plant-Food-Research-Open/TEgenomeSimulator?tab=readme-ov-file#credits-funding-and-acknowledgement).

 You are welcome to raise issues for inquiries regarding TEgenomeSimulator or contribute to its development and improvement.
 For more details, please refer to [Contributing Guideline](./.github/contributing_guide.md).

 ## Introduction
 TEgenomeSimulator was created based on [Matias Rodriguez & Wojciech Makałowski.
 Software evaluation for de novo detection of transposons.
 2022 Mobil DNA](https://mobilednajournal.biomedcentral.com/articles/10.1186/s13100-022-00266-2).
 TEgenomeSimulator adopted and modified scripts from the original [denovoTE-eval](https://github.com/IOB-Muenster/denovoTE-eval), and further developed with several new functionalities.
 The following table shows the major features that were kept, modified, or created in TEgenomeSimulator.